JeremiahKaren/35percent.github.io/_posts/2020-02-10-heygate-final-chapter-funding-affordable-housing-review.md

 > "There is no obligation on Lendlease to seek public funds." (para 283)

-We say that unless Lendlease applies for grant funding then Southwark should reject this final phase application.
+But, we say that unless Lendlease applies for grant funding then Southwark should reject this final phase application.

 Southwark should also reject the application unless Lendlease commits to a viability review.